fatiando/community/README.md

 * 2021: https://hackmd.io/@fatiando/development-calls-2021

-**Community Calls:** are open to everyone!
-Join us if you're interested in the project, want to find out more, or just want to chat with fellow coding geoscientists.
+**Community Calls:** Join us if you're interested in the project, want to find out more, or just want to chat with fellow coding geoscientists.
+These are informal meetings for us to socialize and get to know each other.
 We'll **post on Slack** when we hold these.

 ## Code of Conduct